peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

 # TODO

+  * Scoreboard should not use the Game, but have its own.
+Separate Bounded Contexts!
+    Start with ScoreBoard_VerifyWhilePlaying.
   * The raising of the event is still in the Game.
   * TODOs in code.
   * Scoreboard simulation in tests.